LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Programming examples](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples)
 (described [here](https://github.com/LogtalkDotOrg/logtalk3/blob/master/examples/NOTES.md)).

 All examples include a `loader.lgt` file that loads the example and any dependencies, a `NOTES.md` file with a description of the example, and a `SCRIPT.txt` file with sample queries (including how to load the example) for you to try.
 Most examples also include a `tests.lgt` file with unit tests and a `tester.lgt` loader file to run them.
-Being programming examples, it is expected that you run them side-by-side with the source code open in your [favorite editor](https://github.com/LogtalkDotOrg/logtalk3/tree/master/coding).
+Being programming examples, it is expected that you run them side-by-side with the source code open in your [favorite editor](https://github.com/LogtalkDotOrg/logtalk3/tree/master/coding) after reading their documentation.

 [Learning and development tools](tools.html)